 Coordination among stakeholders is a difficult, but critical element to seaport resiliency.
 A seaport remains extremely vulnerable if a plan is not in place to ensure personnel and stakeholders perform their necessary tasks following a disruption event and open communication is in place.
 A lack of coordination not only creates further disruption during a critical time but will likely result in critical infrastructure remaining offline for longer periods leading to additional delays and costs in bringing the seaport to pre-disruption supply chain levels.
-This is why it is paramount that any seaport resiliency plan not only focuses on preparation, but also considers the critical responses needed after the incident has occurred in order to expedite the return to normal operations.23 actions taken before a storm event to avoid or limit a disruptive impact
+This is why it is paramount that any seaport resiliency plan not only focuses on preparation, but also considers the critical responses needed after the incident has occurred in order to expedite the return to normal operations.23 actions to address immediate impacts of the storm event actions taken to get the port to pre-storm event operating levels 2) Response - actions to address immediate impacts of the storm event; and 3) Recovery - actions taken to get the port to pre-storm event operating levels.
+Collectively, these efforts work to increase seaport resiliency through greater planning, redundancy and flexibility.